eneliviu/LovinEscapades/README.md

 ## Further improvements

-### Fix formatting-errors reported by Lint according to Python's PEP 8 coding standard
 - Refactor the delete functions since there is quite a bit of overlap between them.

-### Contact the user
 - Functionality to reply to user inquiries send through the form on the Contact Us page

-### Filtering and Sorting Trips
 - Filter and sort options to organize and view the trips and photos according to more detailed criteria.
     - Add a day-time picker to improve the map filter
     - Add separate filter for the image gallery page
     - Add separate filter for dashboard page

-### Reminders
+- Reminders
     - Set due dates with automatic reminder to receive timely notifications for upcoming trips and deadlines.

-### About menu option
-For further development, including an About option would to provide more information about the various releases and other information that helps keeping the users updated.

-### Collaboration tools
-- Include features for inviting people to like, comment, and follow each other.
+- Social Sharing:
+    - Share trip experiences and images with other users and visitors.
+    - Comment and interact on shared trip entries.

 [*Back to top*](#)

 ## Contributing

 ### To contribute to the ***LovinPlans*** project:
 - Fork the repository on GitHub to create your own copy.
 - Clone the forked repository to your local machine.